3. Be Careful With the Baby’s Laundry

 “A rash could appear anywhere on the body that is covered by clothing, or on the face, due to contact with bedding or parents' clothing,” Theos says.

-Does that brand-new, soft baby skin need to be moisturized just like Mom’s and Dad’s?
-Yes.
+That brand-new, soft baby skin needs to be moisturized, just like yours.

-Theos says to use a fragrance-free emollient cream or ointment immediately after the bath to prevent dry skin.
+Use a fragrance-free emollient cream or ointment immediately after the bath to keep dryness at bay, Theos says.

-Moisturize your baby's skin more frequently if it’s dry, during winter months, or if he has eczema.
+Moisturize more frequently if your little one's skin is dry, during winter months, or if he has eczema.

 “Creams and ointments are preferred over lotions, which are more likely to irritate a newborn's skin,” Theos says.

-In cool, dry, winter climates, Badreshia-Bansal advises parents to use heavy moisturizing cream on their babies at least twice a day.
+In wintry climates, use heavy moisturizing cream on your baby at least twice a day, Badreshia-Bansal says.
 “The greasier, the better,” she says.